thechnet/une/README.md

 Hello, Une
 ```

-Enter the command line interface using the `-c` flag:
+Enter the interactive mode using the `-i` flag:

 ```
-> une -c
+> une -i
 ```

 ### 3. Running the test suite